espruino/BangleApps/apps/hourstrike/README.md

 ## Features

-- Strike the hour, the half hour, or the quarter hour
+- Strike the hour, the half hour, the quarter hour, and more
 - Set up a range of hours that clock will strike
+- Set up the strength of the strike

 ## Known Issues